stevepowell99/stevepowell99.github.io/index.md

 ### Text highlighting

 The app can import "ready-made" causal fragments already encoded as sets of links between nodes and provided in a spreadsheet format.
 But most frequently, users do not yet have those links; they only have piles of textual data, e.g. from a series of interviews.
-So the app incorporates the kind of text-highlighting familiar from other social science tools, but instead of merely associating an section of text with a *category*, in the causal map app you can associate it with a *link* between two (or more) causal factors.
+So the app incorporates the kind of text-highlighting familiar from other social science tools.
+But where traditional qualitative coding approaches are good at identifying things -– concepts, phenomena -– the causal map app helps researchers also identify the causal links between those things: instead of merely associating an section of text with a *category*, in the causal map app you associate it with a *link* between two (or more) causal factors.

 In this way, the app supports users with all the steps from raw text data to a finished, aggregated map.

 ## Summary

-A causal map is a directed graph which is intended to model causal relationships, in which the items (nodes, elements) are linked by arrows which mean that the item at the start of the arrow causally influences the item at the end of the arrow; this is a broad definition which covers many different existing "paradigms" of causal modelling; in general, the individual causal connections in a causal map may be based on information from more than one source.
+A causal map is a directed graph which is intended to model causal relationships, in which the items (nodes, elements) are linked by arrows which mean that the item at the start of the arrow causally influences the item at the end of the arrow.
+This is a broad definition which covers many different existing "paradigms" of causal modelling.
+In general, the individual causal connections in a causal map may be based on information from more than one source.

 The **causal map app** is a tool which helps social scientists and programme evaluators to extract causal claims from texts (e.g. interview data) from different sources, and to combine and present it visually.